sandeepvsk10/Neo4j-Knowledge-Graph-Synthesis-RAG-App-for-Law-Enforcement-of-Organized-Criminal-Network/README.md

 # Neo4j-Knowledge-Graph-Synthesis-RAG-App-for-Law-Enforcement-of-Organized-Criminal-Network
 !!!Making one for the law Enforcement &amp; Government

+(Following Works in progress)
+- Deployment
+- Modules in python

 This solution implements a sophisticated graph system for analyzing and processing law enforcement transcripts using Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), and Neo4j Knowledge Graphs.
 The system is designed to help law enforcement agencies better understand and analyze criminal networks and organizations.